-- Nearly three-quarters of Canadians now do most of their banking digitally, using online and mobile banking.
+- More than two-thirds (68%) of Canadians now do most of their banking digitally, using online and mobile banking.

 - Branch and ABM banking, while declining in popularity over time, remain important and valued methods of conducting a wide variety of banking transactions.

 - 90 per cent of Canadians say Canada’s bank have done a good job of bring innovation to banking.

 Banks in Canada have long been leaders in the development of new innovations that make banking and payments safe, simple and convenient for customers, while also fostering customer trust and confidence.

 Banks offer a wide range of financial services for consumers and a number of ways for people to access those services.
 In fact, of the 80 banks operating in Canada, at least 40 offer financial products and services to Canadian consumers - including bank accounts, credit cards, loans and investments.

 Banks have been adding new, secure, fast and convenient banking and payment solutions, including mobile banking, mobile “tap to pay” payments and depositing cheques by taking a picture with a smartphone.

 Canadians are embracing these new choices.
 A 2016 CBA survey, How Canadians Bank, showed that Canadians use a variety of banking services to meet their needs and believe technologies available through their financial institution make their personal banking more convenient.

 As technology evolves, banks are always looking for ways to make it easier for Canadians to access their banking safely and securely.
 And Canadians clearly value the convenience of these innovations.